How to intentionally probe someone's salvation in conversation (or have a gospel convo) ⭐️

 >if they bungle it, and there's no solid gospel presentation, move on to...

 b).
 "I don't recall us sharing our salvation testimony with each other.
-I would live to hear your testimony."
+I would love to hear your testimony."
 [Let them give it, lead them to share it to you]

->if it's a hot mess, and they are clearly not articulating it, probe with a guide further.
+>if it's a hot mess, and they are clearly not articulating it, or it lacks biblical truth, probe with a guide further.

 1> What was your life like before you came to Christianity?